stevenblair/rapid61850/README.md

    - "${workspace_loc:/${ProjName}/Lib}"
    - "C:\Python27\libs"
  - Build the C project, and copy the `_rapid61850.pyd` file from the Release folder to the `python_interface` project directory.
- - create and run your Python code, e.g.:
+ - Create and run your Python code, e.g.:

     ```python
     import rapid61850